0 hours 10 mins

 1. Drain tomatoes into a large bowl, reserving juices.
 Crush tomatoes using your hands (be sure to discard that hard end on each tomato.
 See photos below)

-2. Heat oil over a medium-low heat.
+2. Heat oil in a large pot or dutch oven over a medium-low heat.
 Add onion and cook until soft (about 3 minutes).
 Stir in garlic, and cook until softened, about 30 seconds.
 Stir in tomatoes and reserved juices and season with one teaspoon of salt.
 Increase heat and bring to a boil.
 Immediately reduce heat to low and simmer until slightly thickened, about 1 hour.
 During this time, use a big spoon to break up the larger tomato pieces in the sauce.
 If you find any of the hard ends missed during the hand crushing, just discard.
 You’ll be able to “feel” that they are hard when trying to cut with the spoon.